-From her debut in The Gilded Age, Marian Brook has represented more than a young woman trying to find her place in a new city.
-She embodies the struggle of staying true to oneself in a world where conventions, reputations, and family alliances often stifle individual desire.
+From her debut, Marian has represented more than a young woman trying to find her place in a new city.
+She embodies the struggle to remain true to oneself in a world where convention, reputation, and family alliances often stifle individual desire.

-Her journey, from unprotected orphan to passionate and decisive woman, is one of the most subtle — and painful — character developments in Julian Fellowes’ series.
-In Season 3 especially, Marian must confront not only her feelings but the traumas that prevent her from trusting love.
+Her journey from vulnerable orphan to passionate and decisive woman is one of the series’ most subtle — and painful — character arcs.
+In Season 3 especially, Marian must confront not only her feelings for Larry but the deeper traumas that make trust difficult.

 The Innocence of Arrival and the First Major Fall

-In Season 2, we see Marian trying to adjust.
-Wounded by Raikes, she becomes more guarded.
-Yet she still dares: she begins teaching painting, something frowned upon by the elite, but she insists.
-At the same time, she entertains the courtship of Dashiell Montgomery, a kind man she does not love.
-The pressure to secure a safe — yet emotionally empty — marriage looms, and Marian almost gives in.
+At the same time, she nearly accepts the courtship of Dashiell Montgomery, a kind man she does not love.
+The prospect of a safe but emotionally empty marriage looms, and Marian almost yields to it.

 The Rise of Love and the Return of Doubt